-- b) where a company's underperformance against plan indicates a diminution in the value of the investment, provision against cost is made, as appropriate. - (iii) Premiums, to the extent that they are considered capital in nature, and that will be received upon repayment of loan stock investments, are accrued at fair value when the Company receives the right to the premium and when considered recoverable. - (iv) Where an earnings multiple or cost less impairment basis is not appropriate and overriding factors apply, discounted cash flow or net asset valuation bases may be applied.
+- where a company's underperformance against plan indicates a diminution in the value of the investment, provision against cost is made, as appropriate. - (iii) Premiums, to the extent that they are considered capital in nature, and that they will be received upon repayment of loan stock investments are accrued at fair value when the Company receives the right to the premium and when considered recoverable. - (iv) Where a multiple or cost less impairment basis is not appropriate and overriding factors apply, a discounted cash flow, net asset valuation or realisation proceeds basis may be applied.